NASA’s Webb Hints at Possible Atmosphere Surrounding Rocky Exoplanet - NASA Science

 When the team looked at the NIRCam data, they saw patterns consistent with a volatile-rich atmosphere.
 “We see evidence of a dip in the spectrum between 4 and 5 microns — less of this light is reaching the telescope,” explained co-author Aaron Bello-Arufe, also from NASA JPL.
 “This suggests the presence of an atmosphere containing carbon monoxide or carbon dioxide, which absorb these wavelengths of light.”
 A planet with no atmosphere or an atmosphere consisting only of vaporized rock would not have this specific spectral feature.

-“We’ve spent the last ten years modelling different scenarios, trying to imagine what this world might look like,” said co-author Yamila Miguel from the Leiden Observatory and the Netherlands Institute for Space Research (SRON).
+“We’ve spent the last 10 years modeling different scenarios, trying to imagine what this world might look like,” said co-author Yamila Miguel from the Leiden Observatory and the Netherlands Institute for Space Research (SRON).
 “Finally getting some confirmation of our work is priceless!”

 Bubbling Magma Ocean